Climate and Average Weather Year Round in Santiago de Compostela Spain

 The average hourly wind speed in Santiago de Compostela experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 6.4 months, from October 25 to May 7, with average wind speeds of more than 5.8 miles per hour.
-The windiest day of the year is December 26, with an average hourly wind speed of 6.4 miles per hour.
+The windier part of the year lasts for 6.4 months, from October 26 to May 8, with average wind speeds of more than 5.8 miles per hour.
+The windiest month of the year in Santiago de Compostela is January, with an average hourly wind speed of 6.2 miles per hour.

-The calmer time of year lasts for 5.6 months, from May 7 to October 25.
-The calmest day of the year is September 12, with an average hourly wind speed of 5.1 miles per hour.
+The calmer time of year lasts for 5.6 months, from May 8 to October 26.
+The calmest month of the year in Santiago de Compostela is September, with an average hourly wind speed of 5.2 miles per hour.

 The predominant average hourly wind direction in Santiago de Compostela varies throughout the year.